-The second page of this activity provides students with six CC licenses and three content creator scenarios.
-For each scenario, students are asked to evaluate which of the six provided licenses is the least restrictive but still addresses the concerns and needs of the content creator.
+The second portion of this activity provides students with four CC licenses and two content creator scenarios.
+For each scenario, students are asked to evaluate which of the four provided licenses is the least restrictive but still addresses the concerns and needs of the content creator.